Current News and Notices, Club

 there is no pressure to "complete the QSO" quickly.

-Note: Talk-in should be available on the club
+Note: Talk-in during SSTV is available on the same

 KC2ONP former net control for our NPARC Kids Net